-- 13. The Office considers that it is in the interest of the public to consider options for a comprehensive regime to effectively monitor and regulate the Fuel Sector, in order to achieve the Office's mandate in respect of the Fuel Sector including to promote fair competition in the Fuel Sector.
-This process will ensure that the Fuel Sector delivers the most competitive and desirable outcomes possible for residents, businesses, and other stakeholders in the Cayman Islands. - 14.
-The draft Market Definition Report is attached to this consultation document as "APPENDIX 1", and is summarised in the paragraphs below.
-The Office strongly encourages respondents to read the draft Market Definition Report prior to submitting comments, or to answering the consultation questions in the next section, as this summary is not intended to be exhaustive. - 15.
-Market definition is generally the first step in a comprehensive competition assessment of markets.
+- 14. In the Consultation, the Office considers that it is in the interest of the public to consider options for a comprehensive regime to effectively monitor and regulate the Fuel Sector, in order to achieve the Office's mandate in respect of the Fuel Sector including to promote fair competition in the Fuel Sector.
+This process will ensure that the Fuel Sector delivers the most competitive and desirable outcomes possible for residents, businesses, and other stakeholders in the Cayman Islands. - 15.
+The draft Market Definition Report was attached to the consultation document as "APPENDIX 1".
+In the consultation document, the Office noted that market definition is generally the first step in a comprehensive competition assessment of markets.
 A defined "market" in competition assessment and competition law is the product and geographic space in which rivalry and competition take place; it identifies those products and locations that may potentially constrain the economic decisions of participants in that field of competition, including because there is strong substitution among the products/services and geographies within the defined market if there is sufficient price incentive for customers to substitute among the alternative products/services and geographies. - 16.
-The draft Market Definition Report concludes that the markets for all relevant fuels in the Fuel Sector should be segmented into separate markets according to the relevant level of the supply chain, consisting of: - The importation of the relevant fuel. - The wholesale and bulk sale and marketing of the relevant fuel. - The retail sale and marketing of the relevant fuel. - 17.
-On a product dimension, the Draft Market Definition Report concludes that markets should be delineated as follows: - Gasoline, and all gasoline-ethanol blends with 10% or less of ethanol.
+The draft Market Definition Report proposes that market definitions for all relevant fuels in the Fuel Sector should be segmented into separate markets according to the relevant level of the supply chain, the product dimension, and the geographic dimension, in accordance with widely internationally accepted approaches to market definition in the fuels and other sectors.